LRMPUT/FastABLE/README.md

 The code is made available under the BSD license.
 In case of using the software in your own work, we kindly ask you to consider citing the following papers:

 FastABLE:
-* [1] M. Nowicki, J. Wietrzykowski and P. Skrzypczyński, ``Efficient Vision Data Processing on a Mobile Device for Indoor Localization'', IEEE Signal Processing Letters, 2016 (submitted)
+* [1] M. Nowicki, J. Wietrzykowski and P. Skrzypczyński, ``Real-Time Visual Place Recognition for Personal Localization on a Mobile Device'', Wireless Personal Communication, 2017 (waiting for acceptance after minor revision)

 Comparison between OpenABLE and FAB-MAP for indoor localization:
-* [2] M. Nowicki, J. Wietrzykowski and P. Skrzypczyński, ``Experimental Evaluation of Visual Place Recognition Algorithms for Personal Indoor Localization'', in International Conference on Indoor Positioning and Indoor Navigation (IPIN 2016), 2016 (to be published)
+* [2] M. Nowicki, J. Wietrzykowski and P. Skrzypczyński, ``Experimental Evaluation of Visual Place Recognition Algorithms for Personal Indoor Localization'', in International Conference on Indoor Positioning and Indoor Navigation (IPIN 2016), p.
+1-8, Alcala de Henares, Spain, 2016.

 The FastABLE is heavily based on OpenABLE and therefore we ask you to also cite the original OpenABLE work: